DehouZhang/Online-Search-with-Predictions/README.md

 # Online Search with Best-Price and Query-Based Predictions
 This is the implementation about our Best-Price prediction and Query-Based prediction algorithms for the Online Search problem.
+And Also the Query-Based prediction algorithms for the Interval Search problem

-We implement `ORA`, `Robust` and `RLIS` algorithms.
+We implement `ORA`, `Robust`, `RLIS` and 'RIS' algorithms.

 ## Experiment Data
 The experiment data can be download from https://eatradingacademy.com/software/forex-historical-data/.